6r1d/IDFB/README.md

 - - Rotation directory (`/opt/bot/rotation` in the image) is the directory that stores the JSON files for the user feedback.
 It allows to make sure the files are either sent successfully and removed or are preserved for the next container run.
 - - Telegram token (`/run/secrets/telegram_token.txt` in the image) is needed for the bot to log in.
-- - Telegram group ID (`/run/secrets/telegram_group_id.txt` in the image) is needed to select to which group the message is sent.
 - - GitHub token (`/run/secrets/github_token.txt` in the image) is needed for the GitHub part of the bot to work properly.
 It is a typical application token.

 # Bot repos